Stunning Japanese Soaking Tubs For Ideas to Elevate Your Bathroom’s Style

 Your main materials should be wood, ceramic tile, and brushed metal finishes for your shower and bath hardware.
 A small bowl that can be filled with cold water is often placed next to the tub.
 You soak a small cloth in the bowl of water and place it on the back of your neck or on your head to keep you from getting overheated while you soak in the hot water.
 This is a big-budget renovation or build, but the bathing experience is totally worth it.

-If you just want the tub experience but want to keep a more traditionally American look, you can go with a round fiberglass, copper, stainless steel, or wood soaking tub.
-They often have a surround build around them or have stairs leading up to them for easy access.
+If you just want the tub experience but want to keep a more traditional American look, you can go with a round fiberglass, copper, stainless steel, or wood-soaking tub.
+They often have a surround built around them or have stairs leading up to them for easy access.
 This is the type of tub that you will sit in, deep, rather than long.
 Add a basket of towels on the surround for easy access when exiting the tub and keep a small basket of soothing bath salts for extra relaxation while bathing.
 A few lightly scented candles will add ambiance and extra relaxation in the form of aromatherapy.

 You can also sink your tub partially and line it with river rocks to hide the drains that accept the overflow.
 Custom made tubs can have removable seats, shelving that goes across the top of the tub to hold a glass of wine, and lids that will keep your water warm while you prepare for your bath.